-Discover how many calories and units of alcohol are in a glass of white wine.
+How many units of alcohol are in white wine?

 A 175ml glass of 13% Alcohol by Volume (ABV) white wine contains 2.3 units.
 The higher the ABV the more alcohol is in the drink and the stronger it is.